-Students, once admitted, are required to meet virtually with the assigned advisor for full program advising prior to beginning courses.
-This generally occurs close to the start of the first semester.
-Advising holds will be placed if the student has not had full program advising by the end of the first semester of graduate studies.
 Students are expected to maintain close contact with their advisor throughout the program of study.
 Prior consent of the advisor must be obtained before any deviation is made from full program advising.
 Students are cautioned not to rely on the advice of other students regarding applicability of courses.